All Collections

 • Submit selector: Enter the field indicator (name or ID value) for the submit button.

-• Verify URL: Enter the URL which appears when the user successfully logs in.
+• Verify URL: Enter the URL that appears when the user successfully logs in.

 8. Click Save.
 The Edit Domain page closes.